-Minecraft copper has many facets, but a fun quirk that veteran players will adore is that Minecraft copper turns green over time when naturally exposed to the elements, making a unique building material.
+Minecraft copper has many facets.
+A fun quirk that veteran players will adore is that Minecraft copper turns green over time when naturally exposed to the elements, making a unique building material.
 But with more uses than just building, how do you use copper, how does it work, and where can you find it?

 What is copper used for in Minecraft?

+Aside from crafting, one of the main uses for Minecraft copper is for building, thanks to its color-changing oxidization mechanic.
+You can also use it to make a Creeper farm and gather rare mob heads.
 While you might find your inventory filling up with the lumpy copper ore pretty quickly, there is actually quite a lot you can do with it, and it’s a complex block.
 You only need a couple of ingots to make a lightning rod and spyglass, so what about the rest?
-Aside from crafting, one of the main uses for Minecraft copper is for building, thanks to its colour-changing oxidisation mechanic.
-You can also use it to make a Creeper farm and gather rare mob heads.

 Building

-Copper is an excellent block for use in industrial-style Minecraft builds like factories, due to its clean-cut or oxidised looks.
-Copper is one of the more unique items in the Minecraft building inventory due to this oxidisation mechanic, which results in four different coloured variants, ranging from natural orange copper, to its Verdigris look.
+Copper is an excellent block for industrial-style Minecraft builds like factories due to its clean-cut or oxidized looks.
+Copper is one of the more unique items in the Minecraft building inventory due to this oxidization mechanic, which results in four different colored variants, ranging from natural orange copper to its Verdigris look.

 Not only are there four variants of the standard, smooth block of Copper, but the same goes for slabs, stairs, and cut copper, too.
 In survival mode, crafting Copper blocks will only result in the original variant.
-Leave it exposed for some time to cause the colour change.
-To keep at any one of the stages of oxidisation, you must combine the block with honeycomb in a Crafting Table, resulting in a waxed block that will no longer oxidise.
+Leave it exposed for some time to cause the color change.
+To keep at any one of the stages of oxidization, you must combine the block with honeycomb in a Crafting Table, resulting in a waxed block that will no longer oxidize.

 Lightning Rods

 Copper can also be used to craft lightning rods.
-These are semi-defensive objects that attract lightning during lightning strikes, redirecting them away from your flammable wooden or wool builds.
-To make lightning rods, place three copper ingots in a straight vertical line down the middle column.
+These semi-defensive objects attract lightning during lightning strikes, redirecting them away from your flammable wooden or wool builds.
+Place three copper ingots in a straight vertical line down the middle column to make lightning rods.

-Lightning Rods can also be used in redstone circuits, as the copper item produces a redstone signal when struck by lightning.
-The unpredictability of the lightning strikes can give a randomised effect.
+Lightning Rods can also be used in Redstone circuits, as the copper item produces a redstone signal when struck by lightning.
+The unpredictability of lightning strikes can have a randomized effect.

 Charged Creeper farm

-Well, interestingly, Charged Creepers are the only way to farm a specific decorative item you may not even know are available in vanilla Minecraft: Mob heads.
-While Skeleton mob heads were the first to be officially added to the survival inventory in 1.18 with the addition of Ancient Cities, no other mob head can be obtained in vanilla Minecraft without a Charged Creeper getting involved.
-If a Charged Creeper kills another mob, that mob may drop it’s own head as an obtainable item.
-So, create a simple mob farm with a lightning rod to direct thunder strikes, and decorate your base’s walls with your favourite mob’s decapitated heads.
+Interestingly, Charged Creepers are the only way to farm a specific decorative item you may not even know is available in vanilla Minecraft: Mob heads.
+While Skeleton mob heads were the first to be officially added to the survival inventory in 1.18 with Ancient Cities, no other mob head can be obtained in vanilla Minecraft without a Charged Creeper getting involved.
+If a Charged Creeper kills another mob, that mob may drop its head as an obtainable item.
+So, create a simple mob farm with a lightning rod to direct thunder strikes, and decorate your base’s walls with your favorite mob’s decapitated heads.
 Nice.

 Spyglass crafting recipe